ayush-1810/KNN-on-Mall-Customer-DataSet/README.md

 # KNN-on-Mall-Customer-DataSet
-Apllied clustering and elbow method .
+Applied clustering and elbow method .

-Depicted the dataset using graphs and charts.
+Depicted the dataset using graphs and charts .